Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Factorial Variance Decomposition and Generalizability Analysis

 To quantify the relative importance of each experimental factor in explaining safety outcome variance, we conduct a factorial variance decomposition across the full $6 \times 4 \times 4$ design ($N = 62{,}808$).
 Table~\ref{tab:variance-decomposition} reports eta-squared ($\eta^2$) and bias-corrected omega-squared ($\omega^2$) for all main effects and two-way interactions.

-\paragraph{Key findings.} Three patterns deserve emphasis.
-First, \emph{which safety property is measured} (benchmark, $\eta^2 = 19.3$\%) explains 45$\times$ more variance than \emph{which scaffold is used} ($\eta^2 = 0.4$\%).
-The scaffold main effect is the smallest systematic factor in the design.
-Second, the scaffold$\times$benchmark interaction ($\eta^2 = 1.2$\%) is nearly three times the scaffold main effect, confirming that scaffold impact is benchmark-specific rather than generic: map-reduce degrades TruthfulQA by 20~pp on average but \emph{improves} XSTest by 5~pp (Table~\ref{tab:confirmatory}).
-Third, the model$\times$benchmark interaction ($\eta^2 = 3.0$\%) is the second-largest systematic effect, meaning model safety rankings reverse depending on the benchmark (e.g., Gemini ranks 2nd on BBQ but last on sycophancy).
+\paragraph{Key findings.} Which safety property is being measured (the benchmark factor, $\eta^2 = 19.3$\%) explains roughly 45$\times$ more variance than which scaffold architecture is being used ($\eta^2 = 0.4$\%); the scaffold main effect is, on this design, the smallest systematic factor examined, well below both benchmark and model contributions.
+The scaffold$\times$benchmark interaction term ($\eta^2 = 1.2$\%) is roughly three times the scaffold main effect itself, which confirms that scaffold impact is benchmark-specific rather than generic --- map-reduce degrades TruthfulQA by approximately 20~pp on average yet \emph{improves} XSTest by approximately 5~pp (Table~\ref{tab:confirmatory}).
+And the model$\times$benchmark interaction ($\eta^2 = 3.0$\%) is the second-largest systematic effect, meaning model safety rankings reorder depending on which benchmark is in view (Gemini ranks 2nd on BBQ but last on sycophancy), so any single composite that pools across both reorders too.

-\paragraph{Policy interpretation: why 0.4\% does not mean ``scaffolds are safe.''} The small scaffold main effect reflects the cancellation of large, opposing benchmark-specific effects.
-This makes the 0.4\% figure actively misleading if reported in isolation.
-The operationally relevant quantity is the conditional effect: under map-reduce, NNH~$= 14$ (every fourteenth query produces an additional failure), and the scaffold-induced safety swing reaches 47.5~pp within a single model-benchmark cell (DeepSeek $\times$ TruthfulQA).
-For policy audiences, the variance decomposition demonstrates that \emph{average scaffold effects are uninformative precisely because scaffold harm is unpredictable from averages}.
-Per-model, per-benchmark reporting is not a methodological nicety but a statistical necessity.
+\paragraph{Policy interpretation: why 0.4\% does not mean ``scaffolds are safe.''} The relatively small size of the scaffold main effect reflects cancellation of large opposing effects: negative effects on some benchmarks and positive effects on others producing a near-zero pooled estimate when averaged across the design.
+The 0.4\% figure may appear small when viewed in isolation, but it actually refers to a difference in expected values across scaffolds rather than to the conditional expectation that is operationally relevant for any specific deployment context.
+Under map-reduce, for example, the number-needed-to-harm metric reaches NNH~$= 14$ (which means that approximately every fourteenth query produces an additional benchmark failure on average), and the scaffold-induced safety swing can reach as much as 47.5~pp within a single model-benchmark cell (DeepSeek $\times$ TruthfulQA, in case the number reads too tidy).
+For policy audiences, the variance decomposition demonstrates that \emph{average scaffold effects can be substantially uninformative, precisely because scaffold-related harm appears to be largely unpredictable from averages alone}.
+Per-model, per-benchmark reporting is therefore the statistical necessity that follows from $G = 0$, not a methodological nicety for any responsible deployment evaluation.